All you need to know about Femoroacetabular impingement (FAI)

 - If you notice that particular physical or any other activity is constantly causing discomfort and pain in your inner hip or groin area, try to moderate the activity level.

-- If you have a history of hip injuries and traumas, go to One of the best Joint Pain Clinic in Charleston to get treated and ensure to do some hip and core strengthening exercises so that your muscles are strong enough to support the hip joint.
+- If you have a history of hip injuries and traumas, ensure to do some hip and core strengthening exercises so that your muscles are strong enough to support the hip joint.

 Conservative management of FAI: